Hospitality

 Honolulu, Hawaii

 For investors, hotels offer both diversification and attractive risk adjusted returns relative to many other asset classes.
-In the five year period prior to the pandemic, the hotel sector significantly outperformed the MSCI U.S. REIT Index.
-It also outperformed the S&P 500 and U.S. Aggregate Bond Index on a total return basis for the period from 2000 to 2020.
-Over decades, the hotel sector as a whole has demonstrated remarkable resilience.
+Over decades, the hotel sector has demonstrated remarkable resilience.
 It is currently offering attractive opportunities for distressed investment.
-Particularly appealing are situations where properties and portfolios can be acquired at highly favorable pricing levels, particularly assets that can benefit from renovation and rebranding to more effectively meet current and recovering consumer demand and that can achieve enhanced performance through active operational management.
+Particularly appealing are situations where properties and portfolios can be acquired at favorable pricing levels, particularly assets that can benefit from renovation and rebranding to more effectively meet current consumer demand and that can achieve enhanced performance through active operational management.

 Inn at the Market